-In January 2008, only 8,1% of enterprises using computers were regularly sharing information electronically on the Supply Chain Management with either their suppliers or their customers.
-In large enterprises the percentage was 20,2%.
+In January 2009, only 9,6% of enterprises using computers were regularly sharing information electronically on the Supply Chain Management with either their suppliers or their customers.
+In large enterprises the percentage was 31,5%.

 Most of the enterprises that were sharing information electronically on the Supply Chain Management were sharing information with their suppliers rather than with their customers.
-These information mostly concerned the progress of deliveries (66,8%) and inventory levels (60,5%).
+These information mostly concerned progress of deliveries (62,1%).